-Figure 2: Temporally Periodic Cells (TPCs) exhibited significant periodic firing during movie viewing. a.
-Seven example TPCs firing activity.
+Figure 2.
+TPCs exhibited significant periodic firing during movie viewing

+(A) Seven example TPCs firing activity.
 These units were recorded from ventromedial prefrontal cortex (vm-PFC), entorhinal cortex (EC), EC, anterior cingulate, EC, EC, and parahippocampal gyrus respectively.
-Gray line indicates the firing rate (smoothed spike train divided by the 100ms time bin).
-Red line indicates the GLM fitted firing rate (see Methods). b.
-Each row is the normalized autocorrelation of the smoothed firing rate of the unit shown in (a).
-Note the local peaks in the autocorrelograms (showing a periodicity in the unit firing), as well as the different timescales for each unit (x-axis limits are adjusted according to the unit's timescale).
-The autocorrelations are smoothed only for visualization purposes. c.
-Within each recording region, the percentages of TPCs during movie viewing are shown in green bars and the error bars indicate the confidence intervals of a binomial test (for a full list of the number of recorded units and significant TPCs per region, see Table S2).
-The EC region had the largest percentage of TPCs and the regions marked in light green did not have a significant percentage of TPCs (the confidence intervals of the binomial test included the 5% chance level).
-The percentage of TPCs in regions other than EC are not within the confidence intervals of the EC region. d.
+The gray line indicates the firing rate (smoothed spike train divided by the 100-ms time bin).
+The red line indicates the GLM-fitted firing rate (see STAR Methods).

+(B) Each row is the normalized autocorrelation of the smoothed firing rate of the unit shown in (A).
+Note the local peaks in the autocorrelograms (showing a periodicity in the unit firing), as well as the different time scales for each unit (x axis limits are adjusted according to the unit's time scale).
+The autocorrelations are smoothed only for visualization purposes.

+(C) Within each recording region, the percentages of TPCs during movie viewing are shown in green bars and the error bars indicate the CIs of a binomial test (for a full list of the number of recorded units and significant TPCs per region, see Table S2).
+The EC region had the largest percentage of TPCs and the regions marked in light green did not have a significant percentage of TPCs (the CIs of the binomial test included the 5% chance level).
+The percentage of TPCs in regions other than EC are not within the CIs of the EC region.

-Z-scored autocorrelations of all the TPCs' firing rates (colormap; N = 80) were sorted by the dominant periodicity (light green line, see Methods) for each unit (each row).
+(D) Z-scored autocorrelations of all the TPCs' firing rates (colormap; n = 80) were sorted by the dominant periodicity (light green line) (see STAR Methods) for each unit (each row).
 Note the visible diverging lines parallel to the dominant period, corresponding to periodicity in the signal.
-The dominant periodicity of the units shown in (a) are as follows: 546.14s, 409.60s, 273.10s, 273.10s, 182.04s, 56.50s, 34.86s.
+The dominant periodicity of the units shown in (A) are as follows: 546.14, 409.60, 273.10, 273.10, 182.04, 56.50, and 34.86 s.